– Tornado Safety Tips

 – Emergency Numbers

 Weather forecasting science is not perfect, and some tornadoes do occur without a tornado warning.
 In Trinidad and Tobago, unlike the United States, radar capabilities limit our ability to detect tornadoes.
-In addition, there is no centralized area for issuing a tornado warning to the population.
-Hence, your best option is to stay aware to latest weather forecasts and there is no substitute for staying alert to the sky.
+Also, there is no centralized area for issuing a tornado warning to the population.
+Hence, your best option is to stay aware of the latest weather forecasts, and there is no substitute for staying alert to the sky.

 - Strong, persistent rotation in the cloud base.

 - Whirling dust or debris on the ground under a cloud base — tornadoes sometimes have no funnel!

 - Hail or heavy rain followed by either dead calm or a fast, intense wind shift.
 Many tornadoes are wrapped in heavy precipitation and can’t be seen.

 - Day or night – Loud, continuous roar or rumble, which doesn’t fade in a few seconds like thunder.

 - Night – Small, bright, blue-green to white flashes at ground level near a thunderstorm (as opposed to silvery lightning up in the clouds).
 These mean power lines are being snapped by the very strong wind, maybe a tornado.

 - Night – Persistent lowering from the cloud base, illuminated or silhouetted by lightning – especially if it is on the ground or there is a blue-green-white power flash underneath.